tposney/midi-qol/README.md

   ```
   * Remember that if the macro is an "Execute as GM" macro the macro may execute on a different client and the workflow may not be defined, i.e. the Workflow.getWorkflow may return undefined.

-  * If you want to change the damage roll of a weapon have your macro run at the postDmageRoll onUse pass and do something like (this will work with better rolls - the damage will be changed, but the chat card for the item won't updated)
+  * If you want to change the damage roll of a weapon have your macro run at the postDamageRoll onUse pass and do something like (this will work with better rolls - the damage will be changed, but the chat card for the item won't update)
   ```
   if (args[0].tag === "OnUse" && args[0].macroPass === "postDamageRoll") {
     let workflow = MidiQOL.Workflow.getWorkflow(args[0].uuid); // this gets a copy of the "live" workflow